sourcegraph/handbook/content/company-info-and-process/communication/content_guidelines/style_and_mechanics.md

 ##### Yes

 - Sign up for Sourcegraph Cloud today.
+With Cloud, you can use X, Y, and Z features.
 - Sourcegraph Cloud uses a single-tenant architecture with a dedicated, isolated instance for each organization.
+- You can run Sourcegraph on the cloud with our new offering.

 </div>
 <div class="item no">